 The oh-so-talented Anita from 2bsquared designs is guest posting today about invitation etiquette.
 This is a very important subject, and she did a wonderful job explaining it all with great detail.
 Thank you so much, Anita!

 So you are engaged…literally you think “what could possibly be more exciting than that”?
 And then it’s time to pick your dress… you look like a fairytale princess and it’s these best moment of your life.
 Then before you know it, you’ve picked a date, chosen the most perfect venue…EVER, decided on your flowers (original, affordable and exotic all at the same time and how you did it nobody will ever guess), booked a DJ who rocks, and a photographer who promises to make your entire wedding party look like supermodels.
 What could possibly be left now that all your wedding dreams are all coming true?
 Yes!
 Yes! your wedding invitations… screams the stationer.
 Oops, was that my outside voice?
 Sorry about that.
 Anyhoo… Shouldn’t your guests open their mailbox to find your invitation screaming…”Oh, you so wanna come to this shindig!”
-After all it’s not a party until their invited, right?
+After all it’s not a party until they are invited, right?

 Getting them to the Party